 Vertigo, Dizziness and Balance

-Our vestibular rehabilitation service provides assessment and treatment for people who suffer from vertigo, dizziness and balance problems.
+Our vestibular rehabilitation service provides assessment and treatment for people who are suffering from vertigo, dizziness and balance problems.

 Vestibular Physiotherapy is a specialised area of physio requiring extensive training to be able to safely assess, diagnose and treat these conditions.
 During your assessment your physio will ask you a structured series of questions to gain important information about your history and condition then use specific tests and equipment (such as Video Frenzel Goggles) to assist in diagnosing your condition.

 These conditions often require a multidisciplinary approach in their management and we work with medical specialist such as ENTs, neurologists, rehabilitation physicians as well as audiologists and optometrists to achieve an optimal outcome.
 If we feel that your condition needs further investigation we can guide you in the right direction, usually through consultation with your GP.

 Anyone can suffer from vertigo, dizziness and balance problems and in many cases symptoms come on suddenly and with no obvious cause.

 Vertigo is the sense that the environment is moving around you or that you are moving within your environment.
 It is most often felt as a spinning sensation.

 When you experience vertigo this is almost always a sign that you have a vestibular disorder (a problem with the inner ear or the nerve connecting it to the brain).
 Vestibular disorders can also cause blurred/double vision and imbalance.